-Paul Orjala (1925-2005) was, together with his wife Mary, the pioneer Nazarene missionary for the Church of the Nazarene in Haiti.
+Paul Orjala (1925-2005) was, together with his wife Mary, a pioneer Nazarene missionary for the Church of the Nazarene in Haiti.
 A gifted piano player, he was also a linguistic scholar of the regional dialects of Haitian Creole.
 After 14 years in Haiti, he became the missions professor at Nazarene Theological Seminary (Kansas City), a position he held for 21 years.
 He then taught at Point Loma Nazarene University for seven years.
 He authored several books on missionary work.

 "Do not bring us the Gospel as a potted plant," Murthi told missionaries working in India, "Bring us the seed of the Gospel and plant it in our soil."